ethlo/chronograph/README.md

      - count
      - total time
   * Human-readable durations
   * Highly tweaked code for minimal overhead.
-Custom list for capturing results with as low overhead as possible.
-  * Dynamic ASCII/UTF-8 table support for detailed result output on the console or in logs
-  * Support for colored output (ANSI console)
+  * Dynamic ASCII/Unicode table support for detailed result output on the console or in logs with support for colored output (ANSI console)
-  * Easy to fetch the underlying data for when you need your own output format
+  * Easy to fetch the underlying data for when you need your own output format, like JSON
-  * Configurable sample interval for very fast running tasks
+  * Configurable sample interval for very short running tasks
-  * No dependencies (~35KB jar file)
+  * No dependencies

 ## Getting started